Phytophthora austrocedri

 Not by members of the public (trade and Observatree volunteer reports only)

-Phytophthora diseases are caused by a genus of fungus-like pathogens called water moulds.
+Phytophthora diseases are caused by a genus of fungus-like pathogens known as water moulds.

-Phytophthora austrocedri is an aggressive pathogen of juniper and cypress trees, causing dieback and often fatality.
-Its origin is unknown.
+Phytophthora austrocedri is an aggressive pathogen of juniper and cypress trees, causing root and stem infections, dieback and often mortality of affected trees.
+Its origin is unknown, but it has likely been introduced to the UK and Argentina, where it is affecting native cypress trees.
 The disease was first confirmed in the UK in 2011 by Forest Research, who had been studying dieback in juniper trees.
-It has been found in England and Scotland only.
+It has to date mainly been found in Scotland and Northern England, there have been no confirmed reports for Wales or Northern Ireland.